40th iteration of exercise TRADEWINDS 25 unites 26 nations promoting security in the Western Hemisphere

 |0

-This work, 40th iteration of exercise TRADEWINDS 25 unites 26 nations promoting security in the Western Hemisphere [Image 3 of 3], by Army South Courtesy Asset, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 40th iteration of exercise TRADEWINDS 25 unites 26 nations promoting security in the Western Hemisphere, by SGT Joshua Taeckens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-40th iteration of exercise TRADEWINDS 25 unites 26 nations promoting security in the Western Hemisphere